BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

      to spawn weapons/shields attach to different locations, or just not at all.
 The problem here is that's just a fair amount of busywork I don't care to do.
-* Variable drop rates for equipped items, per rarity level?
-I think we could accomplish this pretty easily by abusing the pools a bit - have two entries per rarity, one which drops and one which doesn't.
-* Optionally disable launchers in the main equip pools
 * Optionally disable our container nerfs.
 (This is actually mostly already available -- we'd just need to move some of our big list-of-hotfixes in with the other container area, and probably move the folder around a bit.)